GURPS Cliffhangers: Reception

-Paul Mason reviewed GURPS Cliffhangers for Games International magazine, and gave it 3 stars out of 5, and stated that "Overall the artwork is weak, but the material is up to the usual GURPS standards.
-If I wanted to play a game set in this period, I'd be hard pressed to choose between this and Justice, Inc."
+In Issue 11 of the British games magazine Games International, Paul Mason noted that the book's approach to adventure design was "that of a serial, where every episode ends on a cliffhanger.
+There are practical problems to taking this approach in a rolegame, but it shows willingness on the part of the author to find ways to capture the unique style of the genre."
+Mason concluded by giving this book a rating of 3 out of 5, saying, "Overall the artwork is weak, but the material is up to the usual GURPS standards.
+If I wanted to play a game set in this period, I'd be hard pressed to choose between this and Justice, Inc.."